Mira0507/vsi_to_tif/README.md

 ## Further steps

-Converted images can be loaded as a NumPy array in Python for a wide variety of further image analyses.
+Converted images can be loaded as a NumPy array in Python for further image analyses.

 ```python
 # Load required packages